microdotmatrix/ltd/README.md

 | **11h** | *Total* |

-### **Expand "What We Do" section so client can add/remove simple text and image combos (which resize appropriately for mobile).
+### Objective: **Expand "What We Do" section so client can add/remove simple text and image combos (which resize appropriately for mobile).
 Either text right side / image left and vice versa**
 #### - *Create modular home page using Grav's content modules to accommodate existing sections: "What We Do", "Testimonials", "Get In Touch"*
 | Hours | Tasks |
 | ----- | ----- |